matiasgalvez/yellow-pepper-assessment-performance/README.md

 # yellow-pepper-assessment-performance

-This is an automation proyect using k6 for the creation of a Performance Testing framework to test the performance of the APIs exposed by[Swagger PetStore Proyect](https://github.com/swagger-api/swagger-petstore) running in a local environment.
+This is an automation project using k6 for the creation of a Performance Testing framework to test the performance of the APIs exposed by[Swagger PetStore Project](https://github.com/swagger-api/swagger-petstore) running in a local environment.

 ***

 ## Languages & Frameworks

-This proyect uses the following languages and frameworks:
+This project uses the following languages and frameworks:

 * [K6](https://k6.io/) as load testing framework
   automatizadas.